 Yes.
 Idaho school staff must receive professional development on school prevention strategies or programs, including the identification of materials to be distributed annually to students and parents.

 Do Idaho anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to respond to bullying incidents?

 Yes.
-Idaho school districts are required to provide ongoing professional development to build skills of all school staff members to prevent, identify and respond to harassment, intimidation and bullying.
+Idaho school districts must provide ongoing professional development to build skills of all school staff members to prevent, identify, and respond to harassment, intimidation, and bullying.

 Do Idaho anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?

 Yes.
 Idaho school district employees are authorized and expected to intervene on behalf of students facing harassment, intimidation, and bullying to protect and provide support for the victim of the act.

 Do Idaho anti-bullying laws and regulations involve parents in efforts to address bullying behavior?

 No. Idaho anti-bullying laws do not create specific expectations for parent involvement in addressing bullying behavior; however, the content of professional development for school staff must address the school process for responding to bullying, including parent involvement.

 Visit the Idaho State Department of Education's "Safe and Drug Free Schools" webpage.

 The key component framework used in the analysis of state laws is based on the review of legislation presented in the "Analysis of State Bullying Laws and Policies – December 2011" (U.S. Department of Education).